 Yes, you need to do a background check.
 Look at it as your pre-interview information gathering.
 If you visit the Financial Industry Regulatory Authority’s (FINRA’s) BrokerCheck, you can find out if an advisor has had any regulatory actions, violations, or complaints.
 You can also view employment history and licenses.

 Fee-only, Fiduciary, CFP®, FINRA background – check, check, check, and check

 You’ve been able to whittle down the field to three or four candidates.
 Now it’s time to start the interview process and to dig into the details with the right questions.

 How did you become a financial planner?

 I call this the verbal resumé.
-You learn more about the advisor’s experience and history, and get a better feel and understanding about the advisor and their motivation by listening to their story.
+You learn more about the advisor’s experience and history and get a better feel and understanding about the advisor and their motivation by listening to their story.
 Poke and prod a bit and ask for more details.

 How are you different than any other advisor?

 Look for something unique.
-It could be they have a specialty, a different approach to service, availability to meet on weekends, or they’ll conduct meetings through web chats, as we do.
+It could be they have a specialty, a different approach to service, availability to meet on weekends, or they’ll conduct meetings through video chats, as we do.
 Whatever it is, an advisor should provide something compelling that sets them apart and, most importantly, be excited about that difference.

 Can you provide references?

 References are a good way to learn more about an advisor.
 I recommend you get two or three references that are in a similar situation as yours.
 Find out how long they’ve worked with the advisor, and what they believe the advisor’s strengths and weaknesses are.